Parish Council Services

 No concessions and No free parking.

-There are, at present, no toilet facilities but is adjacent to the public playing area (no dogs allowed) with views across to Tintagel.
+There are toilet facilities on site, which is adjacent to the public playing area (no dogs allowed) with views across to Tintagel.

 The field on the lower side of the overflow area is suitable for dog exercise.
 Please pick up after your dog.
 Access to the village is along the main road.